 Chateau Lascombes Winemaking

 To produce the wine Chateau Lascombes, vinification takes place in a combination of wood and stainless steel vats.
 Over the past few years, the amount of new oak used to age the wine has been fortunately reduced.
-Today. the wine is now being aged in 80% new French oak barrels for 18 months.
+The wine is aged in 80% new French oak barrels for 18 months.
 There is a second wine, Chevalier de Lascombes.

 There is also a third wine, which made its debut in 2007, that is produced from 25 hectares of vines located just outside Margaux in the Haut Medoc appellation.
 The third wine is sold under the name of Le Haut-Medoc de Lascombes.
 On average, the chateau annually produces 20,000 cases of Chateau Lascombes each year.